 - Allergic or abnormal symptoms if contrast material was used

-See your imaging scans online using MyVue.
+You can see your imaging results and scans online using MyChart.